joma13331/EmoSupport/README.md

 # Installation
 1. Clone the repository
-2. Create a text file names openai_ai_key.txt in the root directory of the project.
+2. Create a text file named openai_ai_key.txt in the root directory of the project.
 This file should contain your OpenAI API key.
 3. Create a virtual environment and install the requirements mentioned in requirements.txt.
 4. Run the following command from the root directory of the project to start the streamlit app:
 ```